mpyne-navy/dsb-report/dsb-report.md

 scene.
 DoD software practices evolved in the 60s and 70s, and they neither take into account nor utilize these advances.

-### The Microcomputer Revolution and the Personal Computer {#the-microcomputer-revolution-and-the-personal-computer .unnumbered}
+### The Microcomputer Revolution and the Personal Computer

 The microcomputer, both as a component, and by its incorporation into personal computers, has totally changed the computer field and the